 It is very important to do the right thing, but it is vital to do it at the right time.
 The time to harvest crops is perhaps the biggest decision a farmer will make.
-Too early, and the produce may not be mature and the yield will be reduced.
+Too early, and the produce will not be mature, and the yield will be reduced.
 Too late, and it may rot or be taken by animals and birds.
 Jesus wanted His disciples to understand that His arrival on earth marked the beginning of God's spiritual harvest.
-It appears that they had no sense of urgency, assuming it was good enough to teach and do miracles.
-But Jesus wanted to teach them that their future role was to reap, as well as sow the seed of the Word.
+However, they had no sense of urgency, assuming it was enough to teach and do miracles.
+But Jesus wanted to teach them that their future role for Him was to reap souls for God’s kingdom, as well as sow the seed of the Word (Luke 10:2; 1 Corinthians 3:7).

 Jesus told them to open their eyes!
 There, all around them in Samaria, were many people who needed to hear and respond to the gospel.
-They already knew about God, and some were eager to find Him personally.
-So the disciples needed to change their mind-set and expect to find people who God had already prepared to believe in Jesus (like the Samaritan woman and many others in the town of Sychar).
-The trainee apostles were about to see that spiritual seed planted by Moses and the prophets was about to come to full fruit; and to ignore it would waste God's spiritual harvest.
+That included the people of the town of Sychar where they had recently been shopping.
+Soon those people would flood out of the town to meet Jesus (John 4:30).
+They already knew about God, and some were eager to find Him personally (John 4:39-42).
+So, the disciples needed to change their mind-set and expect to find people who God had already prepared to believe in Jesus (like the Samaritan woman and many others in Sychar).
+The trainee apostles were about to see that spiritual seed planted by Moses and the prophets was about to ripen into full fruit; and to ignore it would waste God's spiritual harvest.

 © Dr Paul Adams